 --bootstrap-constraints will be used.

-The controller will be deployed upon Ubuntu 16.04 LTS (Xenial) by default.
+The controller will be deployed upon Ubuntu 18.04 LTS (Bionic) by default.

-For our example, we name the resulting LXD controller 'lxd-xenial' to reflect that:
+Here, we name the resulting LXD controller 'lxd-bionic' to reflect that:

 To select a different series the